Elasticsearch Log Rotation

 '

-Be sure to provide the correct username, password, host and port needed to connect to your Database, likely as provided by the Database Tunnel, if you're connecting that way.
+Be sure to provide the correct username, password, host, and port needed to connect to your database, likely as provided by the database tunnel, if you're connecting that way.

 Backing up your indexes

-In order to backup your indexes, you'll want to use Elasticsearch's Snapshot Lifecycle Management to automate daily backups of your indexes.
+To backup your indexes, use Elasticsearch's Snapshot Lifecycle Management to automate daily backups of your indexes.
 In Kibana, you'll find these settings under Elasticsearch Management > Snapshot and Restore.
+Snapshots are incremental, so you can set the schedule as frequently as you like, but at least daily is recommended.
+You can find the full documentation for creating a policy here.

 Limiting the live retention